 Upstream bed level of the link channel.
-Available for the Depth-Width link channel type only.
+Editable for the Depth-Width link channel type only.
+The 'Corrected invert' value shows the final value corrected with the Datum, which is used in the calculation of the Q/h relations.

 Downstream invert